 There are some cases I cannot fix though:

-- The Pages app pastes a table.
-Pages pastes any text with multiple lines as a table.
-This is not a problem with Pure Paste and also not something I can fix.
+• The Pages and Keynote apps paste text as a table.
+These apps paste any text with multiple lines as a table.
+This is not a problem with Pure Paste and is also not something I can fix.
 You can complain to Apple about the behavior here.

-- In some apps, like Word, the menu item has a diffent label, which requires a separate mapping.
+• In some apps, like Word, the menu item has a different label, which requires a separate mapping.

 What are tracking parameters and why would I want to remove them?

 Removing tracking parameters improve privacy and also make URLs more aesthetically pleasing.
 Tracking parameters are used by many websites to track your browsing activity across websites.
-Read more.
+Learn more.

 Before: https://foo.com?utm_content=buffercf3b2&utm_source=snapchat.com